More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Don’t make the mistake of letting your onboarding stop too soon.

-Always be onboarding and nurturing customers to the next step in their journey.
+Always be onboarding and nurturing customers to the next step in their journey and buying process.

-Question 4: What should be the relationship between Product, Marketing, Sales and Customer Success in a Product-Led company?
+Question 4: What should be the relationship between Product teams, Marketing teams, Sales teams and Customer Success in a Product-Led company?

-Product, Marketing, Sales, and Customer Success need to be completely aligned in a product-led company.
+Product efforts, Marketing efforts, Sales process, and Customer Success need to be completely aligned in a product-led company to achieve a laser-focused go-to-market plan.

 This means, functionally, having: